U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Recovery Act Project Stories

-The following FEMP American Recovery and Reinvestment Act funded projects exemplify the range of technical assistance provided to Federal agencies.
-Current project stories include:
+Funded by the American Recovery and Reinvested Act, these Federal Energy Management Program (FEMP) projects exemplify the range of technical assistance provided to Federal agencies.

 A landfill gas assessment at Piney Green Landfill was conducted as part of the PACOM project.